 “Who knows?”
-This voice came from Nakayama, who flew from the Wheel into the Galaxy Zephyr’s armor.
+This voice came from Nakayama, flying from the Wheel into the Galaxy Zephyr’s armor.
 She opened ZAP’s hatch to recombine with the bird-pilot.
 Professor Akayama was, finally, one solid piece.
 “But see how fast the Wheel spins?”

 “Yeah, it looks like it’ll burst,” said Lucille.

-“Our region of accelerated space-time has reached a particularly interesting scale of size and velocity.”
+“Our region of accelerated space-time has reached a particularly interesting scale and velocity.”

 “Spit it out, Professor.”

 “We’ve crossed a threshold,” said Akayama.
-“We expended energy to accelerate space-time to make the Wheel, but now the Wheel is producing energy.”
+“We expended energy to accelerate space-time making the Wheel, but now the Wheel is producing energy.”

 “Nice!”
-Lucille watched the Enemy Hurricane crawl through space.
+Lucille watched the Enemy Hurricane crawl toward them through space.
 “We can use spare energy.”

 “Already done,” said Akayama.
 “I’m converting it directly into mass.”

 Lucille grinned.
-She understood, now, from how the Wheel seemed ready to split at any instant but maintained integrity, that the professor held it at the breaking point to leech its energy.
-The energy flowed into the Hurricane Armor and congealed into dense, impenetrable mass.
+She understood, now, from the way the Wheel seemed ready to split at any instant but maintained integrity, that the professor held it at the breaking point to leech its energy.
+The energy flowed into the Hurricane Armor and congealed into dense, impenetrable volume.
 “Alright, everyone,” said Lucille to her ten thousand pilots, “just a matter of time ’till we’re too large to lose!”

 The Enemy Hurricane snapped its front pincers.
 Eisu and Fumiko made the Galaxy Zephyr duck under them.
 “We’re almost too large!” said Fumiko.
 “We’ve lost our evasiveness.”

 The front pincers snapped again.
 The Galaxy Zephyr evaded the left pincer but was clasped by the right.
 The Enemy Hurricane brought down its stinger.
 “But now we have strength!” said Daisuke.
 He and Charlie braced the elbows of the Galaxy Zephyr against the pincer confining them.
-With infinite effort, they pried it wide open and slipped away before the stinger stung them.
+With infinite effort they pried it wide open and slipped away before the stinger stung.

 The left pincer blindsided them with a back-slap, sending the Galaxy Zephyr spinning through space.
-It tumbled twenty billion light-years before stabilizing.
+It tumbled twenty trillion light-years before stabilizing.

 Lucille’s crew righted themselves just to see the stinging tail descend.
-Reflexively, they brought forth the Wheel and sliced the tail’s stinging tip.
+Reflexively they brought forth the Wheel and sliced the tail’s tip.